Italian-American Dishes

 Sandwiches

-*Anything aside from guanciale, pecorino Romano, black pepper, and, in some cases, grana padano.
+*Carbonara: Anything aside from guanciale, pecorino Romano, black pepper, and, in some cases, grana padano.

-A type of hard low moisture mozzarella specific to North America—a young cow’s milk cheese more reminiscent of Caciocavallo or Scamorza—distinct in production, flavor, and consistency from the Italian Mozzarella per Pizza—a type of packaged soft fior de latte (cow's milk mozzarella) in ball, log, cubed, or juliened form that has been squeezed to remove excess moisture.
+§American Low-Moisture Mozzarella: A type of hard low moisture mozzarella specific to North America—a young cow’s milk cheese more reminiscent of Caciocavallo or Scamorza—distinct in production, flavor, and consistency from the Italian Mozzarella per Pizza—a type of packaged soft fior de latte (cow's milk mozzarella) in ball, log, cubed, or juliened form that has been squeezed to remove excess moisture.

-Note on Singular/Plural and Truncated Forms in English: In American English, some Italian food loanwords are improperly used in their plural form.
+Singular vs Plural Italianisms: In American English, some Italian food loanwords are improperly used in their plural form.
 For example, panini is the plural form of the Italian word panino, meaning a single sandwich, whereas in American English panini is often used to refer to a single sandwich.
 The same is true for cannoli in English, where cannoli is usually used as a singular, but it is grammatically plural; the corresponding singular is cannolo.
-Other common examples include lasagna (singular) and lasagne (plural), salame and salami, gelato and gelati, raviolo and ravioli, etc. Additionally, in English caffè latte is often shortened to latte, which is the Italian word for milk.
-If you order a latte in Italy you will be served a glass of milk.
-To order a mixture of coffee and milk in Italy, one must ask for a latte macchiato or caffè latte—of which the latter is not consumed after 11:00 am.§
+Other common examples include lasagna (singular) and lasagne (plural), salame and salami, gelato and gelati, raviolo and ravioli, etc.

 Ingredients/Techniques/Styles Not Used in Italy